Cirrent/ccm_documentation_stage/docs/ccm-api-guide.rst

 Diagnostic commands                                AT+DIAG
 Configuration commands                             AT+CONF
 Read configuration                                 AT+CONF?
-Enter WiFi credentials, SoftAP mode                AT+CONFMODE Publish message on the specified topic             AT+SEND Request next message pending on a topic            AT+GET Subscribe to a specific topic                      AT+SUBSCRIBE
+Enter Wi-Fi credentials, SoftAP mode               AT+CONFMODE Publish message on the specified topic             AT+SEND Request next message pending on a topic            AT+GET Subscribe to a specific topic                      AT+SUBSCRIBE